rstacruz/vimbower/Readme.md

 ### Deploying to a different system

-Assuming your setup is managed via Git, you can just check out into `~/.vim`.
+Assuming your setup is managed via Git, you can just clone your repo into `~/.vim`.
 You can then run `bower install`.

 ```sh
 $ rm -rf ~/.vim   # ...careful!